Does Your Company Need An App?

 These terms of service ("Terms", "Agreement") are an agreement between the website ("Website operator", "us", "we" or "our") and you ("User", "you" or "your").
 This Agreement sets forth the general terms and conditions of your use of this website and any of its products or services (collectively, "Website" or "Services").

-Notion is the Swiss Army Knife of cloud based databases.
-It's strength lies in it's "Building Block" (think Logo) interface, where you can mix all sorts of elements on a page, and utilize the power of databases to do WORK.
+Notion is the Swiss Army Knife of cloud-based databases.
+It's strength lies in it's "Building Block" (think LEGO) interface, where you can mix all sorts of elements on a page, and utilize the power of databases to do WORK.

 1. Entering Companies (Builders, Remodelers, Designers, Architects, etc.)